yuenfu001/clinic/README.md

 # clinic
-A web app for a dental clinic
+A web app for a dental clinic to store client contacts

 username: admin
 password: admin